Make a Flashback Book!

 - Describe the best trip you went on last year.

 - What are you looking forward to most about next year?

 - At the end of his notes, ask your child to write 1-2 summarizing sentences to describe overall responses.
 For example, "Most of the family said the best trip was our vacation to the beach."

 Have your child write another notebook page titled "Life in the U.S. in the year 2008."
 Have him use a copy of a current newspaper to find answers to the following questions to record on this page:

-This year, this activity will help your child gain valuable practice in sorting through events over time, categorizing, connecting, and evaluating them.
-But perhaps its greatest benefits will come in several years' time, when a kid can look back and say, indeed, how far he's traveled, and how much that road has influenced where he wants to go next.
+This activity will help your child gain valuable practice in sorting through events over time, categorizing, connecting, and evaluating them.
+But perhaps your kid will really appreciate its value in several years' time, when he can look back and say, indeed, how far he's traveled, and how much that road has influenced where he wants to go next.